 There is also a safety lock button that sits just behind the trigger, which is pretty easy to press on with my thumb (I’m right-handed) and off with my index finger from the other side of the blaster.

 There is a short Nerf Rival rail along the top of the Artemis, but take note that this isn’t a Tactical Rail or a Picatinny Rail (the size is different even though it looks very similar in shape).

-What this means is that the blaster is designed to hang vertically off your shoulder (so the barrel is pointing down) when you’re not using it.
-From my experiments, this is actually kinda useful for two reasons.
+This means that the blaster is designed to hang vertically off your shoulder (so the barrel is pointing down) when you’re not using it.
+From my experiments, this is actually quite useful for two reasons.

 First off, if you’re carrying more than one blaster, it’s easy to push the Artemis out of the way and let it just hang off your shoulder when you’re shooting away on your alternate blaster.

-Another awesome aspect of the Artemis, is that you can purchase the blaster in two different colors for team play.
+Another great aspect of the Artemis is that you can purchase the blaster in two different colors for team play.

 2. Clever Reloading